kittywitch/gw2buttplug-rs/README.md

 A [Nexus](https://raidcore.gg/Nexus) mod for Guild Wars 2 that provides ArcDPS-derived buttplug.io control.

+Currently provided at the minimum-viable proof of concept!

 ## To-dos

 * Communicate connection status with imgui thread
+* Bind window control to a quickbar icon, allow toggling the window
 * Add curve GUI for intensity control
 * Fix minions/mech/... being included as damage sources for the player
 * Add boonDPS, boonHeal, pureDPS, masochist presets